 As a result of his expertise in the international jurisdiction of the Court of Protection, Alex was instructed in a series of unprecedented cases relating to the placement of foreign minors in English psychiatric institutions and/or other residential settings under the provisions of Council Regulation 2201/2003.
 The cases resulted in an urgent reference (from the ‘placing’ EU member state) to the CJEU, and one public judgment: HSE Ireland v SF EWHC 1640 (Fam); 2 FLR 1131.

-Alex has a particular interest in healthcare matters, especially those raising ethical dilemmas.
+Alex has had a long standing interest in healthcare matters, especially those raising ethical dilemmas.
 He is on the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine/Intensive Care Society and the Jehovah’s Witness working party of the Association of Anaesthetists of Great Britain and Ireland (having previously been on their consent working party).
 He appeared pro bono in the Court of Appeal (with Jenni Richards QC) for Patient Concern in the leading case of Burke v General Medical Council QB 273.
-He has appeared for the Secretary of State for Health in ‘structural’ challenges to the independence of the NHSLA (R(Shah) v NHSLA EWHC 2575 (Admin)) and his power to regulate for contracts between PCTs and GPs (R (Flasz &Ors) v Havering PCT; R(Jan-Mohamed) v Greenwich PCT EWHC 1487 (Admin)).

 Alex has been recommended as “Band 1″ practitioner by Chambers & Partners in the Court of Protection: Health & Welfare since the category was introduced in 2011.
 He was listed as one of only two ‘star juniors’ in the area in Chambers & Partners 2016.
 He is also recommended for Administrative and Public Law in Chambers & Partners and the Legal 500.